 However, as with all OLEDs, projecting static images for prolonged periods of time, has the risk of temporary image retention and permanent burn-in, although we expect most people won’t be affected by this.

 Overall, the LG B8 is the best OLED TV we’ve tested and it performs very well in most usages.

 If you would like a slightly different stand than the one of the LG B8, then you can opt for the LG C8 that has a wider and sturdier stand.
 The two TVs have the same great picture quality and although the C8 is equipped with the new Alpha 9 processor (the B8 still has last years' Alpha 7), we did not see any differences in performance.
 They are both excellent OLED TVs with minor differences that can be attributed to panel variance.

 If you find that the LG B8 is too expensive, we recommend the LG B7A, although it has become very hard to find in stock since it is a 2017 model.
 The B7 lacks the black frame insertion feature found on the B8, which otherwise helps to clear blur and makes the image look crisper by flickering the image.
 It is, however, a very good OLED TV that delivers great performance in almost all usages.

-Currently, only LG and Sony sell OLED TVs in the US, and they all have the same picture quality.
-Some manufacturers like Philips and Panasonic have produced some OLED TVs that use LG panels, but these aren't sold in North America.
+Currently, only LG and Sony sell OLED TVs in the US, and they all have similar picture quality.
+Some manufacturers like Philips and Panasonic have produced some OLED TVs that use LG panels, but these aren't sold in the US.